-As ADoS(AQA) you will be a member of ASAC and the alternate to the AD(L&T) for ESEC.
-Papers for centrally managed meetings such as ASAC and ADC are usually due 2 weeks before the meeting, with notification of any agenda items 3 weeks before the meeting.
+As AD(ESS) you will be a member of ASAC and ESEC.
+Papers for centrally managed meetings such as ASAC, ESEC and ADC are usually due 2 weeks before the meeting, with notification of any agenda items 3 weeks before the meeting.